Skip to main content

 How can I sign up to research?

 Anyone can take part in research whether you have a health condition or not.
-You could take part in research at a local hospital, GP practice – or even at home.
+Over 370,000 have already signed up to Be Part of Research this year alone.
+You can also take part in research at a local hospital, GP practice – or even at home.

 It's easy to get involved.
 Visit here and simply sign up online.
 You can choose the health conditions you are interested in.
 You will be sent details of approved studies that match your interests to decide if you want to take part.